AlexanderSchuetz97/jni-simple/README.md

 ### std
 This feature is enabled by default!
-Adds support for various types in the rust standard library.
+Adds support for some types in the rust standard library.

-99% of jni-simple does not need the standard library.
+If you wish to compile your library/launcher app without the rust standard library then disable default features.

 ### loadjvm
 This feature is not enabled by default!